 The verdict is that after wearing Seaburys multiple times in different situations, I can say with certainty that they are stunning shoes.
 They’re quite comfortable for standing around and light walking, with a well balanced, elegantly shaped heel.
 I have a narrow foot and I am pleased that these pumps stay on the back of my heels without a problem and without extra assistance.
 I wouldn’t plan to walk too far in mine especially outdoors, partly because the uppers are silk and I wouldn’t want to ruin them with scrapes and scratches.

 For dancing, however, these are not the most comfortable shoes.
-They work, but I own shoes intended for dancing that are more comfortable for that purpose.
-My toes started to feel a bit pinched and tight after a few Charlestons and my feet were much more relieved to take off the shoes after wearing them while dancing vs. wearing them while just standing.
+They work pretty well, but as with most heels, my toes started to feel a bit pinched and tight after a few Charlestons and my feet were much more relieved to take off the shoes after wearing them while dancing vs. wearing them while just standing.
 Also, with nylons, I was more afraid that while dancing my heels might slip out of the back of the pumps.

-Dancing aside, as I said at the beginning these shoes are worth raving about.
+But as I said at the beginning, these shoes are worth raving about.
 Both the solid silk and the silk brocade are gorgeous, Lauren created an incredibly elegant design with an attractive toe box and beautiful French heel, and they are sturdy and carefully crafted.